The Parviz Kambin Award

 - Dr. Menno Iprenburg who is one of the most dedicated surgeons in this field.
 He is convinced that this method will become the new “gold standard“ for spinal surgery.
 Dr. Iprenburg renounced his position as chief surgeon to open his own private clinic to perform the TESSYS® technique.
 He has successfully performed more than 1,800 cases.

 - Anthony Yeung, MD for his life‘s work in endoscopic spine surgery.
-He was awarded during the SMISS meeting.
+He was awarded together and during the SMISS meeting.

 - Dr. Florian Maria Alfen as one of the pioneers performing the TESSYS® technique, with more than 2,500 successfully treated patients.